Mandatory Credit: Joe Nicholson-USA TODAY Sports

 According to McClendon, the Mariners are hoping to find a home for Ackley in left field.

 This is obviously a change for Ackley, who put in a fair bit of time at center last season after losing his slot at second to Nick Franklin.
 I’ve commented in the past about how Ackley posted some decent numbers during his stint in the outfield.
 Most notably, Ackley put up a .993 fielding percentage over his 59 games in the outfield last season.

 Sure, there’s a case to be made for bumping Saunders into a corner outfield slot and putting Ackley back at center, but McClendon isn’t letting the fans decide.

-– Lloyd McClendon on why Ackley will be playing in left rather than center field.
+"Because that’s where I want him.– Lloyd McClendon on why Ackley will be playing in left rather than center field."